huggingface/hub-docs/docs/hub/webhooks.md

 ### Comment

-The top level property `comment` is specified when a comment is created, including on discussion creation, or updated.
+The top level property `comment` is specified when a comment is created (including on discussion creation) or updated.
 Sample payload:

 ```json
 "comment": {